CraigNock/m4-6-react--reducers/__lecture/lecture-2-reducers.md

 function reducer(state, action) {
   switch (action.type) {
     case 'some-action': {
-      // return some new state
+      // return some new state(with returnss)
+      //a reducer uses a return to modify the state value instead of a break to just exit the switch

     }
     case 'some-other-action': {
       // return some other new state